 Asami smiles, and the way her eyes seem to glow, Korra knows that she's happy.
 "When I get lost in a project, I tend to forget the outside world exists.
 People have seen me talking to myself before."

-Admittedly, Asami's wearing a long, flowing, red dress, her hair is artfully styled and tumbles in a series of carresses across her bare shoulders, and her lips are as deep a red as red can be.
+Admittedly, Asami's wearing a long, flowing, red dress, her hair is artfully styled, and it tumbles in a series of caresses across her bare shoulders, and her lips are as deep a red as red can be.
 Many of the people who look at Asami are looking because it's difficult not to.
 Korra finds it a daily struggle not to stare at her.

 "I don't mind weird looks, Korra.
 Weird looks won't stop me living my life how I see fit.
 Nothing will."